TexasInstruments/motor-control-sdk/README.md

 - Use `gmake` in windows, add path to gmake present in CCS at `C:\ti\ccsxxxx\ccs\utils\bin` to your windows PATH.
 We have used `make` in below instructions.
-- Unless mentioned otherwise, all below commands are invoked from root folder of the "industrial_comms"  repository.
+- Unless mentioned otherwise, all below commands are invoked from root folder of the "motor_control_sdk"  repository.
-- Current supported device names are am64x, am243x, am263x, am273x and awr294x
+- Current supported device names are am64x, am243x, am243x, am273x and awr294x
 - Pass one of these values to `"DEVICE="`
 - You can also build components (examples, tests or libraries) in `release` or `debug` profiles.
 To do this pass one of these values to `"PROFILE="`